 Driving lessons in Northfield are available with 1stDrive.com

 If it’s your first driving lesson then we can head to the quiet back roads of the Cadbury estate.
-There are pleny of long, wide roads which are great for you to get a feel for the car and learn it’s controls.
+There are plenty of long, wide roads which are great for you to get a feel for the car.

 There are a number of hills to practise clutch control on as well as some very tight country lanes.